Prapthi564/Dashboard-in-a-day/Lab 6 - Share Power BI App in your organization.md

    ![](Images/powerbi-06-10.png)

-3. To grant users direct access to the report select the plus icon (+), enter their name or email address, optionally type a message, and select **Grant access**.
+3. To grant users direct access to the report select the plus icon (+), enter their name or email address of the user we have created in the previous task and optionally type a message, and select **Grant access**.

    ![](Images/powerbi-06-11.png)